- Publisher: United Artists

 Upon receiving his file, 007 starts his investigation in Nassau to seek out Derval's sister, Domino.
 He meets her once for lunch, and once more at a casino, accompanied with Emilio Largo, for whom she is a mistress.
 He beats him at baccarat, shares a dance with Domino, and retreats to his hotel room to find Felix Leiter and a SPECTRE mook, whom they shoo out.
 The next day, Q equips him for a raid on Largo's yacht, the Disco Volante.
 He discovers that the boat may be used to hold the warheads, but is chased off to shore and hitches a ride to his hotel with Fiona Volpe.
 The following night, Bond conducts a raid on Largo's estate, Palmyra, and discovers his captured ally, Paula, killed herself under torture.
 Back at his hotel, he encounters Fiona in his room.
 They have at it, only for her and some men to kidnap him.
-He makes a break for it at the Junkanoo parade, but they catch up to him at the Kiss Kiss club.
+He makes a break for it at the Junkanoo parade, but they catch up to him at the Kiss Kiss, an outdoor nightclub.
 As Bond and Fiona are dancing, one of her henchman accidentally shoots her in the back.
 (Fun Fact: To this day, fans are divided as to whether or not this was intentional on Bond's part, in which case it would be the first time he kills a woman in cold blood.)

 With Fiona out of the way, Bond and Leiter scout the sea and find the downed plane, sans bombs.
 From there, Bond takes a dive and meets Domino scuba-diving.
 On the beach, he tells her that her brother is dead, asks for her help, and spears Vargas, the assassin who was trailing them.
 Armed with Bond's Geiger counter/camera, she starts searching for the bombs on the Disco Volante, but is caught by Largo.
 Meanwhile, Bond tags along with a SPECTRE team to pick up the bombs, and learns of their first target: Miami.
 The US Coast Guard engages in an underwater battle and the first bomb is surrendered, but Largo escapes to the Disco Volante.
 Bond sneaks on board and fights him; in the end, Largo is speared by Domino.
 Bond and Domino bail out before the ship crashes, and are picked up by a Coast Guard plane.
 You may now turn off your TV.